hanielbaez/docs-1/behaviors/inheritance.md

 ## Introducing Agent Types

 In HASH, agents are _in practice_ defined by their behaviors.
-Whilst users are free to add a `type` field to their agents, and many simulation authors do so, these _types_ have until now been symbolic labels that have made tracking agents over the course of simulations easier, and have primarily been used to generate descriptive metrics and plots.
+While users are free to add a `type` field to their agents, and many simulation authors do so, these _types_ have until now been symbolic labels that have made tracking agents over the course of simulations easier, and have primarily been used to generate descriptive metrics and plots.

 We're now planning to introduce support for **Agent Types** in HASH which go further.
 In an upcoming update, hEngine will attempt to match the _type_ field of an agent, to a schema in hIndex.